 - Soft collars are used by those who need a small amount of support and to keep the neck and head still to prevent injury.
 This type of neck collar is recommended for individuals who have had minor surgery to fix cervical problems.
 It is made of foam which gives it a soft texture.
 When you use a cervical brace, make sure it fits around the neck as snug as possible without harming your ability to breathe.

 - A CTO neck support is used to prevent movement of the upper back and spine as well as the neck area.
 Cervical Thoracic Orthosis provides more support than a rigid neck collar.Â You must obtain a physicians advice before purchasing this type of cervical color neck support brace because there are various styles to serve different purposes.

 - Halo neck support devices are used by those who have serious injuries to the neck such as a cervical fracture.
 Doctors who specialize in orthotics also recommend cervical collars to those who have undergone spinal surgery.
 The orthotist will put this on a patient and also remove it.Â The patient should never attempt to remove a halo neck brace on your own.
 It is not removed until the spine has healed completely.

 - Philadelphia neck collars are very stiff and are attached using the Velcro that it has on each side.
-This must be used around the clock and should stay on until you are instructed to do so.
-Orthotists recommend this type for those who have upper spine fractures or for cervical surgery patients.
+This type of cervical brace be used around the clock and should stay on until you are instructed to take it off.
+Orthotists recommend this type of cervical neck brace for those who have upper spine fractures or for cervical surgery patients.